Hillshum/spyfire/README.md

+# Spyfire

+This is a developing (read: not yet working) implementation of the game Spyfall.
+It is inspired by https://github.com/mpcovcd/spyfall, but written using React for Firebase.

+I'm doing mostly because I want to run my own server with custom locations and Firebase brings the hosting costs down to essentially zero (for my anticipated traffic anyway)

+# Create-React-App instructions

+This stuff is all boilerplate that may be helpful...

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>